newwhitecheng/dukenet/README.md

-# mb3plus
+# dukeNet
-a better mb3 implementation for DSP
+a mobile vision model for DSP

 ## model description
-It's adapted from original MobileNetV3.
+It's inspired by MobileNetv3.
 We add the following modifications for Qualcomm Hexagon DSP.
 + Remove all of the ‘fancy’ activations (e.g. Hard swish, ReLU6) which may either incompatible with hardware or induce significant accuracy drop after quantization.
 + Replace 5x5 depthwise separable convolutions with their 3x3 counterparts as they are not supported by the NNAPI.
 + Remove the final FC layer to reduce the number of parameters.